VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Background and Motivation

 VGGT is composed of several key components arranged in a structured pipeline as shown in Fig.~\ref{fig:vggt}.
 It begins with DINO~\cite{oquab2024dinov2} for feature extraction, followed by an Alternating-Attention (AA) transformer.
-The AA module alternates between two types of self-attention: frame-wise attention for intra-frame analysis and global attention for inter-frame integration.
+The AA module alternates between two types of self-attention: frame attention for intra-frame analysis and global attention for inter-frame integration.
 This is achieved by manipulating the token tensor, which has a shape of $[B, S, P, C]$ (Batch, Frames, Patches, Channels).
 For global attention, the tensor is reshaped to $[B, S\times P, C]$, treating all patches from all frames as a single sequence.
-For frame-wise attention, it is processed as $S$ parallel sequences of shape $[B, P, C]$, confining attention within each frame.
-This design helps the model balance intra-frame feature normalization and inter-frame information fusion.
+For frame attention, it is processed as $S$ parallel sequences of shape $[B, P, C]$, confining attention within each frame.
 On top of the attention backbone, VGGT attaches task‑specific prediction heads.
 For 3D reconstruction, this typically includes a Camera Head for estimating camera poses and a DPT Head for producing depth maps and reconstructing point maps.
-More generally, different heads can be plugged into the shared backbone to support different tasks, enabling VGGT to jointly reason about geometry, depth, and camera parameters from multiple visual inputs as required by the application.